Growing Grapes: Get Epic Amounts Of Fruit From The Vine

 In the second and subsequent years, top-dress at the base of your plant with either compost or aged manure.
 You may also choose to lightly fertilize with a 10-10-10 fertilizer up to twice during the growing season, but grapes typically don’t like to be heavily fertilized.

-I personally find that top-dressing in the spring with a thick layer of compost or aged manure is the better choice.
+I personally find that top-dressing in the early spring with a thick layer of compost or aged manure is the better choice.
 Many vineyards seem to agree with this, as one of the most popular fertilizers for wine growing is a blend of aged manure and vermicompost.